ECONOMY & WORK

 A post shared by William Va’ana (@maui_yourwelcome)

-Later, the family again posted to reveal that the surgery was successful and that he was headed on the way to recovery.
+Later, the family again posted to reveal that the surgery was successful and that he was on the path to recovery.
 "William is doing great.
 Surgery is healing & his memory is coming back slowly, as this is a normal process," the post read.
-Since his recovery in 2020, Va'ana has taken it upon himself to raise awareness on the ailment.
-He was also seen dressing as Maui to visit a little boy's first birthday party in August this year, during his journey.
+Since his recovery in 2020, Va'ana has taken it upon himself to raise awareness about the ailment.
+He was also seen dressing as Maui to visit a little boy's first birthday party in August this year, thanks to the post that made him a viral sensation.

 MORE ON MARKET REALIST